Cosmian/kms/documentation/docs/index.md

 #### High-availability and databases

 The Cosmian KMS may be deployed either in [single-server mode](./single_server_mode.md) or for [high availability](./high_availability_mode.md) using simple horizontal scaling of the servers.

 For additional security, the server supports concurrent user encrypted databases in single-server mode and an application-level encrypted database on top of Redis in a high-availability scenario.

-#### Designed for the Cloud and Zero-Trust environments
+#### Designed to securely run in the Cloud or other Zero-Trust environments

-Thanks to its "bootstrap" design, the use of confidential VMs, and a fully application-level encrypted database on top of Redis, the Cosmian KMS is able to securely operate in zero-trust environments, such as the public cloud.
+Thanks to its "bootstrap" design, running on top of Cosmian VMs with a fully application-level encrypted database on top of Redis, the Cosmian KMS is able to securely operate in zero-trust environments, such as the public cloud.

 See the dedicated page for [running the KMS in a zero-trust environment](./zero_trust.md).